bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 Now if you have a `taproot` channel open and there are some other nodes in the network, then in principle What do you think?
 Are those other nodes able to send a payment if they don't support `taproot` through a channel somewhere in the middle of the route that is a `Taproot` channel, or should they not be?

-[Audience]: Should be able to.
+[Audience]: "Should be able to".

-[Arik]: In fact, cryptographically speaking, there isn't really anything preventing them from being able to do so, right?
+In fact, cryptographically speaking, there isn't really anything preventing them from being able to do so, right?
 Well, here's the thing about `Taproot`, though.
 The way that gossip works today, you have signatures that match on-chain outputs, and those on-chain outputs are signed using ECDSA, with `taproot` channels that wouldn't work because we now have Schnorr signatures, which means that even nodes that don't support `taproot`, in order to so much as be aware of the fact that there are `taproot` channels out there available for routing, they will need to understand `taproot` gossip before they even support actual `taproot` channels themselves.
 So this is one of the issues that has to be discussed.